Rignchen/Depot/README.md

 Please note that you need to have [Rust](https://www.rust-lang.org/tools/install) installed to build the project.

 ## Configuration
 Depot will try to guess your package manager based on your operating system.
 However, sometimes you may want to specify it yourself.
-For example on Arch (btw) you may want to use `yay` instead of `pacman`.\
+For example, as I use Arch (btw), I may want to use `yay` instead of `pacman`.\
 To do so you have 2 options:
 1. Set the environment variable `DEPOT_PM` to the name of your package manager
 2. Add the flag `--pm <package_manager>` when running a command